UnlockdFinance/unlockd/docs/index.md

 ```

 _Deposits an `amount` of underlying asset into the reserve, receiving in return overlying uTokens.
-- E.g. User deposits 100 USDC and gets in return 100 bUSDC_
+- E.g. User deposits 100 USDC and gets in return 100 uusdc_

 | Name | Type | Description |
 | ---- | ---- | ----------- |